eigenlucy/eigenlucy.github.io/_pages/moments.md

 ## October 7th, 2024
 <ul>Depart on our trans-continental drive to San Francisco.</ul>

-## Early Morning, October 10th, 2024.
+## Early morning, October 10th, 2024.
 The Grand Canyon.
 <ul>Vera pulls an all nighter so we I can watch the sun rise over the canyon.
 Visceral inner experience walking along the ridges.
 A new appreciation for deep time.
 Eons swirling on the cliff faces.
 Sils Maria, experience of the Eternal Return.</ul>

-## Early Morning, October 11th, 2024.
+## Early morning, October 11th, 2024.
 Las Vegas, Nevada.
 <ul>Vera has been driving for days.
 She takes pride in having, just prior to this leg, driven longer continuously than was flown during the longest ever bombing mission (to fuck with Gaddafi, she adds).
 We decided to detour a bit to stay with a friend who lives on the Las Vegas strip.
 She sips a Red Bull on the floor of a Casino, deliriously tired but paradoxically manic.
 This has been her mood for days already, but walking under the eternal sun of the Venetian canals brings it to new levels.</ul>

 ## September 19th, 2025.
 Brooklyn, New York.